sochachai/FaceSwap_and_EyeClosingDetection/README.md

 To run the real-time drowsiness detection application, execute the command "python EyeDetect_v2.py" in terminal </br>

 # 3.Details on Face Swap
 This app relies on the shape_predictor_68_face_landmarks detector which is called by the dlib package.
-The app takes one source image as the input face and a sequence of real-time video captured image as the output faces.
-The input face is mapped to each output face and consequently the real-time video will display with the output face swapped with the input face.
+The app takes one source image as the input face and a sequence of real-time video captured images as the output faces.
+The input face is mapped to each output face and consequently the real-time video will display the output face mapped from the input face.
 The construction of face map consists of the following sequential steps. <br>
 ## 3.1 Steps(Methodology) to construct the face swapping application
 ### Step 1
 Identify the face landmark points of the input face and the output face.